 Also the winner of the best new destination restaurant on this year’s list, this hyper-local eatery offers a seasonal three-course prix fixe menu and a five-course tasting menu, with items such as local halibut confit served with warm island tomatoes, local fennel, house ground BC corn polenta, basil, corn and toasted yeast beurre blanc.

-Finally, two other notable hotel inclusions on the list this year are The Inn at Bay Fortune, at number 66, and Fogo Island Inn, at number 93.
-Both hotels are also found on our 50 Best Hotels in Canada list, proving that at Hotel-Addict, we have good taste.
+Finally, three other notable hotel inclusions on the list this year are The Botanist at Fairmont Pacific Rim, at number 61, The Inn at Bay Fortune, at number 66, and Fogo Island Inn, at number 93.
+All three hotels are also found on our 50 Best Hotels in Canada list, proving that at Hotel-Addict, we have good taste.

 Lead photo courtesy of Langdon Hall.